 Mr. Clarke is enrolled in the Swiss Non-Qualified Defined Contribution Plan.
 Under this plan, employer contributions equal to 10% of the employee s insured salary and employee contributions equal to 5% of the employee s insured salary.
 As required under Swiss law, the employee pension fund is required to have a guaranteed rate of return for the compulsory part and all contributions to this plan vest immediately.
-The plan is governed internally by a pension committee comprising both employer representatives (designated by PartnerRe) and employee representatives.

 Messrs.
 Babcock, Pestcoe and Walker participate in the U.S. Non-Qualified Defined Contribution Plan.
-Under this plan, eligible participants receive an employer based contribution equal to 3% of base salary as well as an employer match equal to 200% of the first 4% of base salary upon exceeding the 2012 Internal Revenue Code compensation maximum of \$250,000.
+Under this plan, eligible participants receive an employer based contribution equal to 3% of base salary as well as an employer match equal to 200% of the first 4% of base salary upon exceeding the 2013 Internal Revenue Code compensation maximum of \$255,000.
 All contributions to the non-qualified plan are vested immediately.
 Salary and annual incentive deferral elections, as well as distribution payments, are intended to comply with Section 409A of the Internal Revenue Code.